adplus-dvertising

 Studying is very important in your life as a student.
 WAEC is a very simple Exam to deal with as long as studies are involved.
 Studying is one thing and studying on time is another thing entirely.

-Also, most of the mathematics topic you have not done in class is there in the WAEC syllabus.
+Also, most of the mathematics topics you have not done in class are there in the WAEC syllabus.

 3. Pray to God Your Creator